CIVIL POLITY vs. THE PRIME DIVIDER:

 Societies with prime dividers have extremely powerful and wealthy elites (ca. 2-10% of the population) and vast masses of peasants who live close to subsistence levels.
 They are largely agrarian societies (Gellner called them agro-literate societies), and by the standards of modern civil societies they are poor.
 They are much stabler than civil societies, replicating patterns and structures from generation to generation.
 Prime divider societies comply with the hierarchical gravitational pull of most human societies; they contribute to their own poverty in that the elite would rather rule in poverty than share the wealth.

-The passage from a prime divider society to a civil society is rare and difficult.
+The passage from a prime divider society to a civil polity is rare and difficult.
 It has only happened a few times in history, and the civic experiment in egalitarianism has almost never survived for more than a couple of centuries (ancient Greece, medieval urban communes).
-In the West, as commitment to the values of civil society reached a significant portion of the population and gained a public voice (free press), entire polities (US, France, Britain) shifted from traditional authoritarian, “top-down” styles of governing to ones based primarily on voluntary participation (social contract and constitutional states).
-“Conceived in liberty and dedicated to the proposition that all men are created equal,” such civil polities explicitly adopt civil society’s principles as their founding principles: a discourse of fairness (equality and freedom) replaces violence in dispute settlement.
+In the West, as commitment to the values of civil polities reached a significant portion of the population and gained a public voice (free press), entire polities (US, France, Britain) shifted from traditional authoritarian, “top-down” styles of governing to ones based primarily on voluntary participation (social contract and constitutional states).
+“Conceived in liberty and dedicated to the proposition that all men are created equal,” such civil polities explicitly adopt these principles as their founding ones: a discourse of fairness (equality and freedom) replaces violence in dispute settlement.

 Civil polities depend on high levels of trust and the commitment to positive-sum outcomes in most transactions.
 Civil societies place high educational value on moral autonomy and voluntary acceptance of the rules.
 The dominant civil polities of the last two centuries have been cultures of abundance, using technology and legal egalitarianism to put an end to famines and to allow large numbers of people to raise their living standards and education well above subsistence.